 This type of wrongful death can be caused by a misdiagnosis of an illness or a failure to identify a condition.
-Additionally, wrongful death can happen during an operation and when treating ailments.
+Additionally, wrongful death can happen during an operation and when improperly treating ailments.

 Car accidents are the most common cause of wrongful deaths.
 According to recent statistics, there are over sixteen million drivers in Florida, and car accidents cause approximately 3,000 deaths every year in Florida alone.
 Most fatal car accidents are caused by the negligence of one or more drivers through:

 The manufacturer of a product can be held legally responsible if a consumer dies because of a defective product.
-Manufacturers spend a lot of time testing their products to ensure they are safe because of product liability.

-Other common causes of wrongful deaths in Florida include;
+Other common causes of wrongful deaths in Florida include:

 According to the Florida Wrongful Death Act, an attorney or any private representative should initiate the official complaint.
 However, the representative must be named in the will of the deceased.
 In case a loved one dies without a will, the court will appoint a representative.